DittmarSteiner/npm-grunt-bower-angularjs-example/README.md

   1. **Test**

-    Best run this from an extra terminal:
+    Best run this from another terminal:

         $ python -m SimpleHTTPServer 12345
     Run your tests!